 Let me say right here that I know there are legitimate reasons for debt.
 Medical bills can be unavoidable, and unforeseen circumstances can happen.
 But, when we get in debt, I believe (with more and more certainty) that the best thing we can do is to get out of it as quickly as possible, even if it means letting go of things for a little while.

 Do you have any idea how much interest you have paid over the last few years?
 If you have debt at all, you’d probably be surprised.
 Over the course of the first 5 years of our home loan, we’ve paid approximately $23,000 in house payments.
 Our principal amount has lessened by about $6,700.
 That is over $16,000 in interest paid!
 If we are successful in our debt-free plan to get out of debt in 6 years, we will save over $40,000 in interest.
 That is a lot of God’s money that we can use for His good and glory.

 We need to honor God with our Finances.

 We believe that God has promised to meet our worldly needs.
 He may not always meet our wants, but he calls us to “be content with such things as you have,” in Hebrews 13:5.
-Going into debt (or even staying in debt) in order to eat out instead of cooking in, to get nicer clothes, a bigger house, newer cars…that is not following God’s desire for us to be content with what we have.
+Going into debt (or even staying in debt) in order to eat at fancy restaurants instead of cooking in, to get nicer clothes, a bigger house, newer cars…that is not following God’s desire for us to be content with what we have.
 That is coveting other things and going out to get them, even against God’s will and advice as set forth in His word.

 (Disclaimer: I am NOT a financial advisor.
 I am just a mom with a family living on a single income and I want to encourage others that it is possible to live on a tight budget and still have your needs met and be content…and get out of debt!
 I really hope that our personal budget information will help someone.)